Cosmetologist Course Information

 6. Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
 These are based on performance and must be completed on-campus each month.
 The distance education assessment will focus on the distance education subjects covered during that time period.
 Students must receive a grade of 70% or higher on each distance education written assessment and each practical skill assessment.
 Only students enrolled in the distance education program are required to complete these assessments.

-The programs are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
+The Cosmetologist 1250 clock hour course is provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
 Subjects are presented by means of lecture, demonstration, distance education, and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.

 In order to enroll in the hybrid program of study, the Future Professional must have the following hard-ware, software, and network requirements: